-Wrongful termination is firing an employee for illegal reasons or by violation of company policy.
+Wrongful termination is a situation when an employer fires an employee, and the employer breaks a specific law, for violates public policy, or breaks the terms of an employment contract or company policy.
 A wrongful termination settlement is the result of the process––the decision of the court or an out-of-court settlement.

 The main reasons an employee files a wrongful termination claim are:

 Illegal actions.
 Illegal reasons are violations of law, often anti-discrimination laws.
-Both federal and state governments have these anti-discrimination laws.
+Federal, state, and local governments have these anti-discrimination laws.

 Violation of company policy or contract.
 For example, a company might include something in its policy manual or an employment contract that says a new employee is guaranteed a 60-day probationary period.
-If the company fires an employee after 30 days, that would probably be considered a violation.
-If the contract is implied by the company’s actions, an employee might have a reason to file a wrongful termination lawsuit.
+If the company fires an employee after 30 days, that would probably be considered a violation because a 60-day contract contract is implied by the company’s statement.

 Retaliation.
 It’s also illegal to fire an employee in retaliation.
 Often an employer retaliates by firing an employee for being a whistleblower.
 For example, an employee informs OSHA (the Occupational Safety and Health Administration) about something the company is doing that endangers employees and the company retaliates by firing the employee.
 Employers also can’t retaliate against an employee who files a workers compensation claim.